-If you never had them before, the way to eat them is like concord grapes.
-You rub the skin on your jeans to rid of the fuzz (it gives me chills), put your mouth on the opening where the stem was, and suck the sweet juice out while gently squeezing the fruit with your fingers into my mouth.
+If you never had loquats before, the way to eat them is like concord grapes.
+You rub the skin on your jeans to rid of the fuzz (it gives me chills just to think about hairy fruits), put your mouth on the opening where the stem was, and suck the sweet juice out while gently squeezing the fruit with your fingers into my mouth.
 But, hold on, no chewing yet!
 Before you enjoy their sweet and tarty flesh, you must spit out the big brown pits and their membranes.
-The skin is edible but is too hard to chew.
-And as we learned in biology class, anything that is hard to chew is hard to digest.
+The skin is edible but is too hard to chew and therefore to digest.
+Hard to chew is usually hard to digest too.

-You can also make extra of this loquat Gerber and use it like a jam, over almond butter toast or mixing a heaping tablespoon with plain yogurt or oatmeal.
-The puree will last up to one week in the fridge.
+If you have leftovers of this loquat Gerber, keep it in a jar in the fridge and eat it like a jam, over almond butter toast or with yogurt, or oatmeal.
+It should last up to one week in the fridge.

 Tapioca pearls are little white balls made from tapioca starch, which is made from cassava root.